4 Ways on How To Use Makefile

 What Are Make and Makefile

-In short, Makefile is a special format file with rules that tells the GNU Make utility tool (i.e. make) how to execute commands that run on *nix.
+In short, Makefile is a special format file with rules that tell the GNU Make utility tool (i.e. make) how to execute commands that run on *nix.
 Typically, Make is used to compile, build, or install the software.

 While Makefile is commonly used to compile C or C++, it is NOT limited to any particular programming language.
 You can use Make for all sorts of stuff: